 How the modern sandwich has changed!
-The lunch! event held in Sydney for the take-away food industry incorporated competitions for the best sandwich, wrap, juice and smoothie.
+The lunch! event held in Sydney for the takeaway food industry in 2013 incorporated competitions for the best sandwich, wrap, juice and smoothie.
 The overall winner in the sandwich section, Mal Gill from Lady Marmalade & Shady Palms, Brisbane, cleaned up with a wrap including Berbere spiced shredded beef brisket, sweet potato, beetroot hummus and bitter leaves.
 A fine example of the modern sandwich and a long way from toasted ham and cheese!

 Gill was also a winner in the lunch roll section with his Tokyo Pork Belly Sub with spiced pear relish, miso mayo, raw Brussell sprout slaw and five-spiced crackling.
 The winners in the other divisions were equally exotic.
 The winning Smoothie, dubbed “The Warrior” used all organic ingredients: banana, blueberries, raspberries, coconut oil, chia seeds, almonds, brown rice protein powder and mesquit powder.
 The top juice was a little less daunting – a Fresh Fruit Frappe of apple, pear, watermelon and pineapple, with a topping of strawberries, passionfruit, grapes and fresh mint.